Pacific-salmon-assess/samSim/README.md

 All files are stored in the following directories:

 #### data
-Includes a collection of loose .rda files that are necessary to run the examples associated with certain `samSim` functions.
-Also includes four subdirectories:

-  - *fraserDat* - includes .csv files necessary to run Fraser River sockeye salmon simulations.
-Currently also includes an "unused" directory that holds raw or deprecated files.
-  - *area3Chum* - includes .csv files necessary to run Area 3 chum salmon simulations. *Note*: migrated directly from `salmon-sim` repo and has not been recently used.
-May be removed from package unless necessary for integrated examples.
-  - *manProcScenarios* - includes example .csv files to run simulations focused on evaluating the performance of different management procedures across a small range of operating models.
-  - *opModelScenarios* - includes example .csv files to run simulations focused on evaluating the performance of different oparing models across a small range of management procedures.

 #### man
 Includes the .rd files used to populate help files for each function.
 Created automatically via `roxygen`.